engtuncay/engtuncay.github.io/java/java-art-a-guide-to-jdbi.md

 ```
 In these examples, we've saved the Jdbi instance in a local variable.
 That's because we'll use it to send statements and queries to the database.

-In fact, merely calling create doesn't establish any connection to the DB.
+In fact, merely calling *create* doesn't establish any connection to the DB (!!!).
 It just saves the connection parameters for later.

 ## 3.2.
 Using a DataSource